prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 <img width="600" height="380" alt="image" src="https://github.com/user-attachments/assets/156f6c87-ab5f-4a4e-bb97-8b590ff38248" />

 Word meaning is not fixed.
-It varies with context, speaker intent, and cultural background.
-Contextual embedding models like BERT and its multilingual variants have significantly improved the way language models interpret meaning within a given sentence.
+It varies with context, speaker intent and cultural background.
+Contextual embedding models like BERT and its multilingual variants have improved the way language models find meaning within a given sentence.
 However, how these meanings shift across languages and cultures is still not fully understood.

-This project focuses on the problem of semantic variation across languages, especially in multilingual models.
-It aims to study how certain words—particularly those that are polysemous or culturally significant—change their meaning depending on the language and context in which they appear.
+This project focuses on semantic variation across languages, especially in multilingual models.
+It aims to study how certain words, particularly polysemous or culturally significant ones, change their meaning depending on language and context.
 Understanding these shifts can help reveal how well multilingual models capture real-world language use, and where they fall short.
+It can also help humankind better understand our history and surroundings through language.

 ---

 ## Related Work

-Contextual word embeddings have transformed NLP by modeling how meaning is influenced by context.
-Models like BERT, RoBERTa, and their multilingual counterparts (e.g., XLM-R, mBERT) can dynamically adjust word representations based on surrounding words.
+Contextual word embeddings model how meaning is influenced by context.
+Models like BERT, RoBERTa, and their multilingual counterparts (eg XLM-R, mBERT) can adjust word representations based on surrounding words.
 Multilingual models aim to map semantically similar words across languages to similar regions in embedding space.

-Some key papers that form the foundation for this work include:
+Some foundational papers for this include:

 1. **Devlin et al. (2019)** – *BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding*
    [https://arxiv.org/abs/1810.04805](https://arxiv.org/abs/1810.04805)